 2017 – FEMA release of preliminary maps for internal review by impacted communities.
 The City of Austin begins to use the maps for regulatory purposes.

-Summer/Fall 2018 – Appeals and comments are resolved.
+Summer 2018 to Spring 2019 – Appeals and comments are resolved.
 This may result in the maps being reissued with a second appeal period.